JSDevCode/report-json-server/README.md

 ## Overview

-This is an example project and a technical guide for running a JSON-server as a mock API.
+This is an example repository and a technical guide for running a JSON-server as a mock API.
 It provides a simple setup to quickly test REST API calls without a real backend.

 It is useful for testing when the backend code is not written or fully developed yet, or simply to quickly experiment without affecting your real database.
 It starts a mock API server based on the `db.json` file.